-- (a) These procedures shall be used by the Ethics Commission established in Section 44-15 hereof, and are designed to guide public officials, officers, employees, consultants, and citizens of the process to be followed if they seek advice or question the conduct of those in or affiliated with town government.
-Subsection (b), advisory opinions, describes a process for Town or Board of Education officers, officials, employees, or consultants, and other parties doing business with the Town who are seeking advice about their own conduct or the conduct of a Town or Board of Education office or function.
+- (a) These procedures shall be used by the Ethics Commission established in Section 14 hereof, and are designed to guide public officials, officers, employees, consultants, and citizens of the process to be followed if they seek advice or question the conduct of those in or affiliated with town government.
+Subsection (b), advisory opinions, describes a process for Town officers, officials, employees, or consultants, and other parties doing business with the Town who are seeking advice about their own conduct or the conduct of a Town office or function.
 Subsection (c), complaints, describes a formal, public procedure for filing complaints.
-Subsection (d), other communications; miscellaneous, describes the process to be followed by anyone wishing to bring something to the attention of the Ethics Commission, without requesting an advisory opinion or filing a complaint. - (b) Advisory opinions 1.
-Any current, former, or prospective Town of Ledyard or Board of Education employee, official, or consultant may request an advisory opinion from the Ethics Commission as to whether conduct by that person or entity would violate the Code of Ethics.
+Subsection (d), other communications; miscellaneous, describes the process to be followed by anyone wishing to bring something to the attention of the Ethics Commission, without requesting an advisory opinion or filing a complaint.

+(b) Advisory opinions

+1. Any current, former, or prospective Town of Ledyard or Board of Education employee, official, or consultant may request an advisory opinion from the Ethics Commission as to whether conduct by that person or entity would violate the Code of Ethics.
 Any current Town or Board of Education official also may request an advisory opinion concerning the activities of any department over which he/she has jurisdiction or board or commission on which he/she serves.
-2. Individuals initiating a request for an advisory opinion must do so by completing a form available through the Ledyard Town Clerk's Office or through the Town's website [www.ledyardct.org](http://www.ledyardct.org).
+2. Individuals initiating a request for an advisory opinion must do so by completing a form available through the Ledyard Town Clerk's Office or through the Town's website www.ledyardct.org.
 The form must contain a statement setting forth the advice requested and the relevant facts known to the individual making the request so that the Ethics Commission can reasonably be expected to understand the nature of the request.
-The individual making the request must sign it the form.
-3. Requests must be addressed in a sealed envelope to the Ethics Commission, c/o The Ledyard Town Clerk, 741 Colonel Ledyard Highway, Ledyard, CT 06339-1511 who will date stamp, but not open, the envelope and forward same promptly, within five (5) business days of receiving the request, to the chair or vicechair of the Ethics Commission.
-On the day said request is received by the Town Clerk, the Town Clerk or his/her representative shall notify the chair or vice-chair of the Ethics Commission, or both, of same.
+The individual making the request must sign it ~~the form~~.
+3. Requests must be addressed in a sealed envelope to the Ethics Commission, c/o The Ledyard Town Clerk, 741 Colonel Ledyard Highway, Ledyard, CT 06339-1511 who will date stamp, but not open, the envelope and forward same promptly, within five (5) business days of receiving the request, to the chair or vicechair of the Ethics Commission. ~~On the day said request is received by the Town Clerk, the~~ The Town Clerk or his/her representative shall notify the chair or vice-chair of the Ethics Commission, or both, of same.
 The chair or vice-chair of the Ethics Commission shall sign a form, provided by the Town Clerk, acknowledging the receipt of the request.
 4. The date the request is received by the Town Clerk will mark the official date of receipt for purpose of deadlines for decisions.
+5. Proceedings - i.
+The chair will disclose the receipt of present he request to the Ethics Commission at its next regular meeting ~~or and present it~~ at a special meeting under executive session, except upon the request of the individual that is seeking the advisory opinion regarding whether his/her conduct constitutes a violation of the Code of Ethics, called by the Ethics Commission chair or vice-chair. - ii.
+The Ethics Commission will meet in to review the request.
+At that time, it may decide to (1) Seek additional information, (2) Create a subcommittee of at least two (2) commission members to make a recommendation for consideration by the full Ethics Commission, (3) Hold an informal hearing to receive comments from the individual who request the advisory opinion and/or from the public, (4) Investigate the relevant facts and issues in order to render the advisory opinion.